 In such cases, you will use the masculine plural form of the adjective.

-See also:Make most adjectives feminine by adding -e
+See also:Most adjectives can be made feminine by adding -e in French

 Want to make sure your French sounds confident?